 Schedule 3 – Personnel

-Honeywell is responsible for providing the deliverables and assigning personnel to do so.
+Tridium is responsible for providing the deliverables and assigning personnel to do so.
 Customer is responsible for the day-to-day management of their personnel.
 Project Managers indicated in this SOW are responsible for overall project management and alignment of respective personnel.

 Schedule 4 – Required Reports